Physics informed neural networks for continuum micromechanics: Adaptivity and domain decomposition

 Different runs with different maximum number of collocation points where carried out.
 More precisely, the maximum number of collocation points where chosen as $n_d = [8^2, 16^2, 32^2, 64^2, 128^2]$, for all four methods described above.
 The error measure is the mean absolute sum of residuals $\mathcal{R}$.
 The results are shown in \autoref{fig:exp2_points_graph_mean_residual}.

-Both the standard PINN as well as the CPINN approach show convergence with respect to the number of collocation points.
-Throughout, the CPINN approach yields lower error than the PINN approach.
-In addition to that, faster convergence is observed for the CPINN.
+Both the standard PINN as well as the \ah{cPINN} approach show convergence with respect to the number of collocation points.
+Throughout, the \ah{cPINN} approach yields lower error than the PINN approach.
+In addition to that, faster convergence is observed for the \ah{cPINN}.
 The adaptive variants show non-convergent behavior from $n_d = 64^2$ total collocation points and upwards.
-While the adaptive PINN approach yields slightly lower errors than the standard PINN approach in the first half of the study, the error raises above the PINN's in the scond half.
-The adaptive CPINN approach has the highest error levels from all methods for $n_d > 8^2$.
+While the adaptive PINN approach yields slightly lower errors than the standard PINN approach in the first half of the study, the error raises above the PINN's in the \ah{second} half.
+The adaptive \ah{cPINN} approach has the highest error levels from all methods for $n_d > 8^2$. \rv{A possible explanation for the non-convergent behavior of the adaptive approach lies in the total number of collocation points.
+From $n_d = 64^2$ total collocation points and upwards, the number of collocation points is so high, that local refinements does not improve the solution anymore, as the resolution is fine enough for the underlying complex solution fields.
+On the other hand, the performance gets worse, because the optimization problem becomes more unstable due to the dynamic nature of the algorithm.}

 To summarize, the adaptive scheme is not able to enhance the accuracy of the solution, at least in the proposed algorithm.
 It has to be pointed out, that numerous possibilities to alter the algorithm in \autoref{algo:adaptivity} exist.
 The parameters are different ratios $\gamma$ of grid and random points from \autoref{eq:gamma} for different BVP, different schemes for utilizing grid optimization and adaptive cycles and different sampling strategies.
 The domain decomposition approach on the other hand has less additional parameters and shows the fastest convergence behavior as well as the lowest mean error.
 Here, only one domain decomposition scheme, a 2x2 split, was investigated.
 The optimal splitting needs to be defined case by case.